Paris (Zola novel)

+In the tradition of Balzac, Stendhal, Sue, Flaubert, and Hugo, Zola places the final stone in the majestic edifice of 19th-century realist literature.
+In doing so, he also contributes to the great Romantic myth of Paris that has endured through the centuries.

 Publication

 Paris was the third and last novel of Zola's Three Cities trilogy.
 He finished the novel in the Parisian summer of 1897.
 It was published in serial in Le Journal starting October 23.

 Analysis

 Critic Edmond Lepelletier wrote that the plot of Paris was a premonition of the coming Dreyfus Affair.